Cibersino/tot-readingmeter/docs/cleanup/PROTOCOL_CODE_CLEANUP_v1.9.md

 ## 4) Pre-flight (once per cleanup series)

 - Ensure `docs/cleanup/` exists (canonical location for per-file cleanup notes).
+- Ensure `docs/cleanup/_repo_contract_usage.md` exists and is tracked.
+This is the series-wide cache of repo-wide Ctrl+Shift+F evidence for **B2 Contract Lock keys** and must be kept up to date as files are audited.
 - Ensure you have access to the standard cleanup note template (see `cleanup_template.md`).
 - Agree on the slug rule for filenames: replace `/` and `.` with `_` (example: `electron/main.js` → `electron_main_js`).

 1. Ensure working tree is clean:
    - `git status` must show no pending changes.